kelvinsekx/letterloading/README.md

 ## Code of Conduct

 LetterLoading is built with love in mind, and has thereby adopted a Code Of Conduct that we expect our loving contributors to please adhere to.
-Please read the text at https:/....
+Please read the text at CODE_OF_CONDUCT.md

 ## Contributing Guide

-Read our [contributing guide]() to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to LetterLoading.
+Read our [contributing guide](/.github/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to LetterLoading.

 # License